This document covers the control panels' APIs. You need to be logged in with the appropriate privileges to call a function.

 - Access is allowed from any IP address (even from those that are denied to access the panel).

-Calling ISPmanager function with privileges of another user
+Calling ISPmanager function with the privileges of another user

 Getting results in native languages